syamsoul/laravel-action-delay/README.md

 &nbsp;
 ## Single-Line Commands (No Prompts)

-You can also delay actions using single-line commands without any interactive prompts.
+You can delay actions using single-line commands without any interactive prompts.
 This is useful for automation, scripts, or when you want to schedule actions programmatically.

 #### 1. Delay Laravel Jobs
 ```bash